wiredmonash/constitution/CONSTITUTION.md

 7. The duties of the Industry Officer shall be to

     1. attend committee meetings and General Meetings;
-    2. organise sponsorship for the club and events, and ensure all sponsorship activities are met;
+    2. organise sponsorship for the club and events using C&S templates, and ensure all sponsorship activities are met;
     3. connect the club and students with the IT industry and professional bodies;
-    4. liaise with the Activities Officer with the organisation of industry events;
+    4. liaise with the Activities Officer, and other relevant committee members with the organisation of industry-related events;
     5. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder; and
     6. perform other duties, as the committee may resolve.

-8. The duties of the Education Officer shall be to
+8. The duties of the Marketing Officer shall be to

     1. attend committee meetings and General Meetings;
-    2. liaise, collaborate and maintain contact with staff of the Engineering and IT faculties;
-    3. create, organise and promote opportunities for members across all faculties to learn or gain knowledge;
+    2. design and manage marketing and promotional material for the club’s events and activities;
+    3. manage the social media accounts of the club;
     4. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder; and
     5. perform other duties, as the committee may resolve.

 9. The duties of the Activities Officer shall be to

     1. attend committee meetings and General Meetings;
-    2. organise the club’s BBQs;
+    2. organise and implement club events and activities;
-    3. develop and organise club events;
-    4. liaise with the Industry Officer with the organisation of industry events;
+    3. liaise with the Industry Officer with the organisation of industry events;
-    5. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder; and
+    4. provide a comprehensive handover, including a detailed operational report, at the end of term for the next position holder; and
-    6. perform other duties, as the committee may resolve.
+    5. perform other duties, as the committee may resolve.

 10. The duties of the General Representative shall be to perform such duties as the committee may resolve.